suspicidy/suspicidy/README.md

 Suspicidy aims to detect suspicious web requests.
-Currently, it only supports detection by request path, using a database of almost 800 paths collected from real web crawlers.
+Currently, it only supports detection by request path, using a data-set of almost 800 paths collected from real web crawlers.

 ## Installation